aaryansinhaa/IIITM/README.md

 # IIITM
-A repo for everything college
+A repo for everything college.